Son becomes first Asian player to score 50 Premier League goals | Goal.com

 Son becomes first Asian player to score 50 Premier League goals

-Tottenham star Son Heung-min became the first Asian player to score 50 goals in the Premier League after his effort against Aston Villa.
+Tottenham star Son Heung-min became the first Asian player to score 50 goals in the Premier League after his first strike against Aston Villa.

 It is the fifth game in a row in all competitions in which Son has scored for Jose Mourinho's team and it also brought him up to half a century of goals in the English top-flight.